omphteliba/brewpi-enclosure/README.md

 * Micro USB cable with 90° plug
 * 3mm threaded inserts

-I use the upper part of this thing to mount the fan on top of the Raspberry Pi: https://www.thingiverse.com/thing:3743755
+I use the upper part of this thing to mount the fan on top of the Raspberry Pi: https://www.thingiverse.com/thing:3743755 It needs to be cut down to fit into the case.